 Attendees at the Aug.
 9 meeting cheered the 4-2 vote that rejected construction of a new well and related infrastructure.
 The action was one of the first rulings by a government entity to go against the proposed energy project.
 The Burrillville Town Council isn't taking a stance on the project because of fears it will influence the application process.
-State agencies are holding judgment until they finish reports, called advisory opinions, which are due by mid-September to the state Energy Facilities Siting Board (EFSB), the entity deciding the fate of the project.
+State agencies are holding judgment until they finish reports, called advisory opinions, which are due by mid-September to the state Energy Facility Siting Board (EFSB), the entity deciding the fate of the project.
 Gov. Gina Raimondo supports the power plant.

 Invenergy doesn’t see the decision by the water board as a setback.
 The Chicago-based developer of fossil-fuel power plants and renewable-energy systems intends to find water for cooling the power plant from other water sources, which could include nearby reservoirs and wells in Massachusetts and Connecticut.

 “We continue to explore water solutions for the Clear River Energy Center,” Invenergy spokesman Chris Raia wrote in an e-mail.